On a generalization of affinoid varieties: Relations with classical analytic geometries

-which is due to the fact that the projective systems are cofinal one in each other.
+which is due to the fact that the projective systems are cofinal one in each other, because of the condition $U_i \subset \Int(U_{i + 1})$.

-For the general case it is enough to show any partially proper rigid $k$-dagger space has an admissible open covering $X = \bigcup S_j$ where $S_j$ are Stein and their finite intersection are Stein.
-And such a covering can be constructed from a dagger affinoid covering $X = \bigcup V_i$ for which there exists, by partially properness hypothesis, an admissible open dagger affinoid $Z_j \subset X$ with $V_j \subset \Int(Z_j)$, as explained in \cite{GK}.
+For the general case it is enough to show that any partially proper rigid $k$-dagger space has an admissible open covering of the form $X = \underset{j \in J}\bigcup S_j$ where $S_j$ are Stein spaces and their finite intersection are Stein.
+And such a covering can be constructed from a dagger affinoid covering $X = \underset{i \in I}\bigcup V_i$ given by definition \ref{defn:proper}.
+So, for any admissible open dagger affinoid domain $Z_j \subset X$ we can find a $Z_j \subset \Int(V_i)$, as explained in the last part of the proof of theorem 2.26 of \cite{GK}, from which we can construct the desired Stein covering. \end{proof}